EPDM O-Rings

 Overview

 EPDM (Ethylene Propylene Diene Monomer) is the leading elastomer for water, steam and weather-exposed sealing applications.
-Its saturated polymer backbone provides outstanding resistance to ozone, UV radiation and atmospheric aging - properties that make it essential for outdoor, HVAC and water treatment applications where other elastomers deteriorate rapidly.
+Its fully saturated polymer backbone provides outstanding resistance to ozone, UV radiation and atmospheric aging — properties that make it essential for outdoor, HVAC and water treatment applications where NBR and FKM deteriorate rapidly.

-With a service temperature range of -50C to +150C and excellent resistance to hot water and low-pressure steam, EPDM is specified across heating systems, water treatment plants, food processing equipment and building HVAC installations.
-FDA-compliant grades are available for potable water and food contact applications.
+With a service temperature range of -50°C to +150°C and excellent resistance to hot water and saturated steam up to approximately 4–5 bar, EPDM is specified across heating systems, water treatment plants, food processing equipment and building HVAC installations.
+Peroxide-cured EPDM compounds achieve compression set (ASTM D395 Method B, 70 h/150°C) ≤ 20%, outperforming sulfur-cured grades for long-term static sealing.

-The critical limitation of EPDM is its poor compatibility with petroleum oils and fuels.
-It must never be used in hydraulic systems with mineral oil-based fluids.
-For mixed water and oil environments, consult our engineering team for compound selection guidance.
+The critical limitation of EPDM is its incompatibility with petroleum oils and hydrocarbon fuels.
+Immersion testing per ASTM D471 in IRM 903 oil at 100°C shows volume swell exceeding 40%, making EPDM unsuitable for any mineral oil hydraulic system.
+For environments where both water and oil are present, contact our engineering team for compound selection guidance.

 Material Properties